twilightxym/NUS-EE5731-Visual-Computing/README.md

 * Language: Python
 * Lucas-Kanade and Horn-Schunck algorithms
 * Video enhancement
-* Optical flow estimation for objects with different velocities.
+* Optical flow estimation for objects with different velocities
+* **Optional: Pyramidal implementation of the LK optical flow